babrak112/DigitalLibrary/readme.md

   - [] description
   - [] book case
   - [] weight
-  - [] review
   - [] cover
-  - [] where to buy (good to have, heureka api - https://sluzby.heureka.cz/napoveda/marketplace-api/)
+  - [] where to buy on Knihy Dobrovský.cz